dylatopia/kelak.site/README.md

 2. **Lock** — the vault is sealed on-chain.
 Nobody, not even the creator, can access it early or edit it afterward.
 3. **Open** — once the unlock date arrives, only the recipient's connected wallet can open the vault and reveal its contents.

+## Why Kelak?

+Every person has things they wish they could say — not today, but at the right time.
+A parent may want to leave a letter for their child to open on their 18th birthday.
+A graduate may want to write to their future self five years from now.
+Today, these messages usually live on cloud services or personal devices, where they can be edited, deleted, opened too early, or simply lost.
+Kelak exists so that a promise about time is kept by something more reliable than a company's server: a smart contract that cannot be rushed, edited, or quietly deleted.

 ## Why blockchain?

 A promise about time needs a keeper that doesn't forget, can't be persuaded to peek early, and can't quietly change the rules.
 The smart contract enforces this instead of relying on a company's server or goodwill: